LTU-RAI/Dsp/README.md

-# DSP: D*+ path planner on a uniformly spaced 3D or 2D grid integrated with Octomap and cartographer
+# DSP: D*+ path planner on a uniformly spaced 3D or 2D grid integrated with Octomap and nav_msgs/OccupancyGrid

 This is an implementation of D*+ on a uniformly spaced 3D or 2D grid for use in global path planning.
 The user can specify start and goal positions by publishing to the relevant topics, and the generated paths will be published by the node.

+This branch is for ROS 2, for ROS 1 see brand ROS 1.

 # 1 Installation